Negarbsh/Negarbsh.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm Negar Babashah, an undergraduate student in Computer Engineering at Sharif University of Technology.
+I'm Negar Babashah, a PhD student in Computer Science at Institute of Science and Technology Austria (ISTA).

 I'm generally interested in Theoretical Aspects of Computer Science.
-More specifically, I'm interested in Algorithms, Algorithmic Game Theory, Social Choice, Distributed Algorithms, and Graph Theory.
+More specifically, I'm interested in Algorithms, Algorithmic Game Theory, and Graph Theory.